jaderigby/jquishy/README.md

 # jQuishy

 jQuishy is a superficial replacement for jQuery.
-It offers the most common, in my experience, features (sans ajax) used in jQuery.
-In many projects, this will give you the minimum capabilities needed.
+It offers many of the most common features (sans ajax) used in jQuery.
+In many projects, this will give you exactly what you need.
 Use it, as a replacement for the full jQuery library.
 Below, you can see a list of features, and a description of attributes utilized.
-If it fits the parameters of your project, I encourage you to use it with its 3kb footprint.
+If it fits the parameters of your project, I encourage you to use it with its under 3kb footprint.

 ## Usage

 `_$('#container').css("display", "block");`

 __Note:__ Notice that you can replace your existing jQuery declarations by adding an underscore to the front of your jQuery prefixes.
-So, "$" becomes "\_$".
+In other words, "$" becomes "\_$".

 ## Features